juangom/flutter-tunein/README.md

 ## Getting Started 🚀

 - Clone the repo
-- Install the dependicies
+- Install the dependencies by running `flutter packages get`
-- Run it
+- Run it with `flutter run` or `flutter run -d android` for a specific platform
+- You can build using `flutter build --no-tree-shake-icons` : the tree shake icons argument is a temporary thing until a fix is added in the main channel.